mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 ### Enrollment restrictions - who can enroll devices to Intune

-Intune (Endpoint Manager) administrator, you can create and manage enrollment restrictions that define what devices can enroll into management with Intune with options and lmitations.
+Intune (Endpoint Manager) administrator, can create and manage enrollment restrictions that define what devices can enroll into management with Intune with options and lmitations.

 * Number of devices.
 * Operating systems and versions.